iqis/fountain/README.md

 ```R
 devtools::install_github("iqis/fountain")
 ```

 ## Quick Start

-Baltimore City's open data platform, [Open Baltimore](https://data.baltimorecity.gov/) uses Socrata.
-Let's use it as an example.

-In this case, we choose the [BPD Arrests](https://data.baltimorecity.gov/Public-Safety/BPD-Arrests/3i3v-ibrt) data set.
-Locate the endpoint in the "API" tab, exclude the ".json" or ".csv" at the end.

-First, don't forget to load and attach the package:
+Don't forget to load and attach the package before you start:

 ```R
 require(fountain)
 ```

+Baltimore City's open data platform, [Open Baltimore](https://data.baltimorecity.gov/) uses Socrata.

+We choose the [BPD Arrests](https://data.baltimorecity.gov/Public-Safety/BPD-Arrests/3i3v-ibrt) data set.
+Locate the asset endpoint in the "API" tab, exclude the ".json" or ".csv" at the end: "https://data.baltimorecity.gov/resource/icjs-e3jg".

-Initiate a request object from asset URL using `soda()`.
+Initiate a request object from asset URL using `soda()`:

-If necessary, add credential with optional `credential()`, this is dataset is open to the public:

 ```R
 # use the endpoint